 This is a guide to the process that I like to follow when designing new products or non-trivial features.
-Whether you need to follow all the steps or not will depend on the specific context.
+Whether it’s best to follow all the steps or not will depend on the specific context.
 The opportunity assessment part is more formal and better suited to new products, whereas the rest is generally equally applicable to features as well as new products.

-Most of this part is lifted straight out of the brilliant book INSPIRED: How to Create Tech Products Customers Love by Marty Cagan, I think it’s a must-read for both product designers and product managers.
+I got a lot of value out of the book INSPIRED: How to Create Tech Products Customers Love by Marty Cagan, He provides a great framework for how to frame opportunities:

-These are not questions that a product designer should feel compelled to answer but this is the sort of information that you want to have at your disposal so that you can make more relevant and informed design decisions.
+These are not questions that a product designer should have to answer by themselves, but being equipped with this sort of information can really help you make more relevant and informed design decisions.

 Create a simple product specification, a simple product spec. is more likely to be read and maintained.
 I break this document down into three categories: